 Following a Credit Event with respect to a Reference Obligation, pursuant to the hypothetical structure, a Calculated Tranche Write-down Amount on a Group of Notes will be applied to reduce the Class Notional Amount of the most subordinate Reference Tranche in the related Group that still has a Class Notional Amount greater than zero.
-Because the Class 1M-1 and Class 1M-2 Notes correspond to the Class 1M-1 and Class 1M-2, Reference Tranches, respectively, any Calculated Tranche Write-down Amount allocated to the Class 1M-1 or Class 1M-2 Reference Tranches pursuant to the hypothetical structure will result in a corresponding reduction in the Class Principal Balance of the Class 1M-1 or Class 1M-2 Notes, as applicable.
-Similarly, because the Class 2M-1 and Class 2M-2 Notes correspond to the Class 2M-1 and Class 2M-2, Reference Tranches, respectively, any Calculated Tranche Write-down Amount allocated to the Class 2M-1 or Class 2M-2 Reference Tranches pursuant to the hypothetical structure will result in a corresponding reduction in the Class Principal Balance of the Class 2M-1 or Class 2M-2 Notes, as applicable.
+Because the Class 1M-1 and Class 1M-2 Notes correspond to the Class 1M-1 and Class 1M-2, Reference Tranches, respectively, any Calculated Tranche Write-down Amount allocated to the Class 1M-1 or Class 1M-2 Reference Tranches pursuant to the hypothetical structure will result in a corresponding reduction in the Class 2M-1 and Class 2M-2 Notes correspond to the Class 2M-2 Reference Tranches, respectively, any Calculated Tranche Subject 2M-2, Reference Tranches, respectively, and Class 2M-1 and Class 2M-2 Notes, as applicable.
+Similarly, because the Class 2M-1 and Class 2M-2 Notes correspond to the Class 2M-1 or Class 2M-2 Reference Tranches, respectively, any Calculated Tranche Write-down Amount allocated to the Class 2M-1 and Class 2M-2 Notes correspond to the Class 2M-1 or Class 2M-2 Reference Tranches, respectively, any Calculated Tranche Write-down Amount allocated to the Class 2M-1 or Class 2M-2 Reference Tranches, respectively, and Class 2M-1 or Class 2M-2 Reference Tranches, respectively, and Class 2M-1 or Class 2M-2 Reference Tranches, respectively, and Class 2M-1 or Class 2M-2 Reference Tranches, respectively, and Class 2M-1 or Class 2M-2 Reference Tranches, respectively, and Class 2M-1 or Class 2M-2 Reference Tranches, respectively, and Class 2M-1 or Class 2M-2 Reference Tranches, respectively, and Class 2M-1 or Class 2M-2 Reference Tranches pursuant to the hypothetical structure will result in a corresponding reduction in the Class Principal Balance of the Class 2M-1 or Class 2M-2 Notes, as applicable.